Consensas/information-passport/docs/Technical.md

 * the proof, which includes
   * the signature
   * when the claim was signed
-  * where the Public Key Chain can be found on the web
+  * where the Public Key Certificate Chain can be found on the web

 Verification involves basically the same process as Signing, and then using the rules of JSON Web Signing with the Public Key to see if the